 1. Offers the Customer Unique Perspectives

-We all have trouble seeing ourselves objectively without metrics that help measure our performance.
-Companies are no different.
+Companies can see their situation more objectively with metrics that measure their performance.
 The challenge is that it’s hard for companies to benchmark themselves against other companies.
-That’s why value selling starts with a good assessment of your prospect’s business challenges.
+That’s why value selling begins with a good assessment of your prospect’s business challenges.

 2. Has Strong Two-Way Communication Skills

 This skill can be hard to teach.
-We have two ears and one mouth for a reason, and yet we still tend to ramble on a sales call without giving the prospect sufficient time to talk.
-When a rep works through the assessment with your prospect they are forced to ask questions, listen to the answers, and collect the information they need.
+It’s human nature to ramble on a sales call without giving the prospect sufficient time to talk.
+When a rep works through an assessment with their prospect, they are more inclined to ask questions, listen to responses, and collect the information they need.

-Finally, to generate a strong business case, the rep needs to confirm the information collected with everyone involved in the purchase decision, and gather more information to determine the solution and pricing you will be offering.
+Finally, to generate a strong and persuasive business case, the rep needs to confirm the information collected from everyone involved in the purchase decision, and gather more information to determine the solution and pricing you will be offering.
 By incorporating assessments, value determination, and business case development into your sales process, you can reinforce the importance of two-way communication and strengthen the required communication skills.

 3. Knows the Individual Customer’s Value Drivers

-Conducting a thorough assessment will help your rep identify the customer’s value drivers and determine whether they align with what you offer.
-If the prospect’s value drivers don’t align with what your solution delivers, it becomes clear that your solution may not currently be a good fit.
-This allows the rep to respectfully walk away from the sale of a solution that’s unneeded or unnecessary at the current time.
+Conducting a thorough assessment will help your rep identify the customer’s value drivers and determine whether their needs align with what your solution delivers.
+If you determine that your offering is not a good fit, the rep can respectfully walk away from selling a solution that’s unneeded or unnecessary at the current time.

 Chances are the prospect will respect the rep’s honesty, increasing the likeliness that the buyer will come back when they are ready.
 And the rep can better use this time on a sales opportunity that is more likely to close.